-**If there are MORE than two people in your party, you can use the spare bedroom across the hall.
-It is a clean and cozy room that features a comfy double air bed with all linens, a writing table, and guest bathroom down the hall. *Extra cleaning fee applies when renting extra room.*
+**If there are MORE than two people in your party, you can rent my other listing across the hall.
+It is a clean and cozy bedroom that features a comfy double air bed with all linens, a writing table, and shared guest bathroom down the hall.

 I transformed the atelier over the garage into an intimate performing space for indie musicians, poets, and actors.
 I've hosted some fantastic concerts, and if you're an indie music fan, you might have seen some of them.
 If you're familiar with Eddie's Attic in Atlanta, well, I like to think of my place as the micro version Eddie's Attic--we've even hosted some of the same bands.
 If you're lucky, maybe you'll stay here the night of a concert!

-Stretch out and practice yoga after a long day of driving!
+The atelier is also ideal for yoga.
+Stretch out and meditate after a long day of driving!

-Private bedroom, shared kitchen.
-Guests will *sometimes* have their own full bathroom with bathtub and shower.
-(On some occasions, when the Spartan Room is rented, guests will share the guest bathroom.)
+Guests will *typically* have their own full bathroom with bathtub and shower.
+(On some occasions, when the Crash Pad for Artists is rented, guests will share the guest bathroom.)
 I have my own bathroom and will never get in your way. :)

 Interaction with Guests

 My neighborhood is safe and quiet and convenient to drive to fun parts of the city, such as Broad Ripple and downtown.
-My house is NOT downtown, and you if you stay here you will want a car!
-My place is about half the price of downtown locations, and I'm always surprised when people book here for the price then complain that they can't walk to downtown.
+My house is NOT downtown, and you if you stay here you will want a car or the Uber app.

 I am situated on the NW side of Indianapolis, and it's very easy to get downtown (abt 15-20 min drive), Broad Ripple (15 minute drive, 30 min bike ride), and Carmel (15 minutes).